coagulant/py3support/README.rst

 Todo
 ----

+* Check python 3 compatibility for latest version in PyPI
 * If not requirements.txt exists make use of pip freeze
-* Check python 3 compatibility for latest version in PyPI
+* py3support check Flask==0.9
 * Handle development versions -e
+* Add progressbar
 * Search for python 3 forks at github
 * Handle package names with wrong CaSe (?)